cgrates/cgrates/docs/intro.rst

 Here are some of the configurations in which CGRateS can operate:

 .. image::  images/Simple.png
 If the network does not require more than one rater to handle the calls.
 The balancer can be left out and the rater can be queried directly.
-In this case the rater must be started with -standalone=true and -freeswitch=true options.

 .. image::  images/Normal.png
 While the network grows more raters can be thrown into the stack to offer more requests per seconds workload.
 This implies the usage of the balancer to distribute the requests to the raters running on the different machines.